michaelshep52/MarvelMovieDatabase/MarvelDatabase/READEME.md

 #Marvel Movie Database

-This is a Movie Database in the console for searching via title to find all current MCU movies, displays details about movie, and allows you to create a user account.
+This is a Movie Database in console app for searching via Movie ID to find all current MCU movies, it displays details about movie, and allows you to create a user account.
+This app contains a very user friendly enviroment that is easy to use.

-*If statement
+##Nuget Package
+*only one is CsvHelper

+##Extensions
+*C#
+*C# Helper
+*Rainbow CSV
+*.Net Core Tools
+*NuGet Package Manger

+###User experience
+*create or log into account
+*View full list of movies in database
+*Select a movie or your choosing to view details on *Select more or leave app

+####Contains
+*Multiple conditional statements
-*Pull from CSV
+*Pull and push from CSV's
-*creates a list of users and pushes to a CSV to store
+*Creates a User Account and pushes to a CSV to store *Multiple Methods: User Validate(), User CredentialCheck(), Movie ToString(), User ToString(), and WriteAt().
+*Multiple for loops and a single while loop.